-If you’ve noticed yellowing areas under the arms or around the collars of your favorite t-shirts and blouses, you’ll want to know how to get rid of sweat stains.
+Knowing how to get rid of sweat stains will banish those yellowing areas under the arms or around the collars of your favorite t-shirts and blouses.
 On first seeing them, you probably thought bleach would get them out, right?
 Think again.
-Bleach can make sweat stains even worse.
+Bleach can make sweat stains even worse!

 Fortunately, there are ways to get rid of sweat stains using things you probably already have around the house.

 Surprisingly, what most of us think of as sweat stains aren’t there just because you sweat.
 They happen as a chemical reaction between the aluminum in antiperspirants and your sweat — wear a non-aluminum antiperspirant, and you won’t have them.